ekatnic/SpotifyApiExploration/README.md

 It seems that its much easier to predict whether an Indie or classical song will succeed compared to predicting whether or not a pop song will.
 This may be because of how broad the classification of pop is, as patterns may be harder to nail down.

+Overall, I found this to be an intriguing project that made me rethink what subtle factors contribute to make a song blow up on the charts.
+In terms of future exploration, I plan on investigating whether these trends have changed over the years, i.e do the qualities that made a song popular in 2010 still apply in 2021?

 Check out the [Spotify_Analyze_Popularity.ipynb](https://github.com/ekatnic/SpotifyApiExploration/blob/master/Spotify_Analyze_Popularity.ipynb) notebook to see my full code for what qualities of a song are best used to predict popularity.

 ## 2. Predicting Track Genre